-This is true because value, resources, time, and money are wasted with someone who isn’t truly productive.
+This is true because value, resources, time, and money are wasted with a licensed insurance agent who isn’t truly productive.

 Avoiding this risk and maximizing opportunity involves looking for a winner.
 Here is what I think are the five critical things to ask and look for in your job postings and hiring process:

-- Work Ethic.
+Work Ethic.
 This is very closely related to number two.
 You want someone who thinks 40 hours per week is part-time and they want a full-time opportunity.
-Full time in sales is 60 hours to 80 hours or more per week.
+Full time in sales is 60-80 hours or more per week.

 By the way, when you are ready to hire a salesperson use competition to your advantage: Hire three and keep the best.

-Finally, statistics show 50% of all applicants lie on their resume or in their interviews.
+Finally, remember that statistics show 50% of all applicants lie on their resume or in their interviews.

 So, you’ve decided to hire a salesperson or three.
 It’s critically important to also commit to managing those people effectively.
 Perhaps you don’t have enough to justify a full-time sales manager, but someone has to fill the role to maximize the return on your investment in these people.